 Sauvignon Blanc is the most popular wine produced by New Zealand.
 The vines for this grape were first planted in the Marlborough region in 1973.
 It is also the most widely planted grape in New Zealand – accounting for nearly 3/4 quarters of New Zealand wine produced and nearly 90-percent of its exported wine.
 It is truly the county’s flagship wine.

-Marlborough is the epicenter for Sauvignon Blanc in New Zealand.
+Marlborough is the epicenter for New Zealand Sauvignon Blanc.
 This coastal region is located on the northeast of the southern island and it produces more Sauvignon Blanc wines than all other New Zealand wine growing regions combined.
 The Marlborough Sauvignon Blancs come from distinctive wineries such as Brancott Estate, Jules Taylor, Kim Crawford, Whitehaven, and Astrolabe and they are known for being full flavored, medium bodied wines with bright citrus flavors, such as passion fruit, and dried herb and grassy aromatics.
 They tend to be acidic with a crisp finish, partly due to the region’s longer and cooler growing season.

 New Zealand’s other four wine regions do grow and produce Sauvignon Blanc wines and they are as distinctive and notable in their character as are those from Marlborough.
 Vineyards from the northern island regions of Hawke’s Bay and Grisborne such as Crossings, Nobilo, and Loveblock produce riper, creamier and richer Sauvignon Blancs that tend to have more fruity flavors such as peach and tangerine due to their milder growing seasons.